matroshenko/TableAnalyzer/README.md

 # Conclusion

-More training data will be helpful to decrease the gap between train and test error.
+More training data will be helpful to decrease variance.